munificent/craftinginterpreters/book/types-of-values.md

 </aside>

-To look at the value on the stack, we use:
+To access the value, we use:

 ^code peek

-It returns a value on the stack but doesn't <span name="peek">pop</span> it.
+It returns a value from the stack but doesn't <span name="peek">pop</span> it.
 The `distance` argument is how far down from the top of the stack to look: zero is the top, one is one slot down, etc.

 <aside name="peek">

 Why not just pop the operand and then validate it?
-We could do that here.
-In later chapters, it will be important to leave operands on the stack as long as possible to ensure the garbage collector can still find them if a collection is triggered in the middle of the operation.
-Doing the same thing here is mostly habit.
+We could do that.
+In later chapters, it will be important to leave operands on the stack to ensure the garbage collector can find them if a collection is triggered in the middle of the operation.
+I do the same thing here mostly out of habit.

 </aside>